 The placenta provides nutrients to your fetus during pregnancy.
 Typically, the placenta detaches from the uterine wall and comes out after the baby.

-Sometimes the placenta attaches too deeply to the uterus — but has not penetrated the uterine muscle — and is not able to deliver naturally.
-This is known as placenta accrete.
+Sometimes the placenta attaches too deeply to the uterus—but has not penetrated the uterine muscle—and is not able to deliver naturally.
+This is known as placenta accreta.
 Depending on the severity of the placenta attachment, your condition could also be known as placenta increta (when the placenta implants deeper into the uterine wall) or placenta percreta (completely penetrates the uterine wall and possibly other organs).

 Potential Complications of Placenta Accreta

 Placenta accreta can cause pregnancy complications such as:

 - Heavy vaginal bleeding (hemorrhaging) after birth that can cause life-threatening blood loss if not treated